 Lauren made her Paralympic debut in Beijing when she was just 15 years old.
 On her second Games appearance at London 2012, Lauren qualified for the final of both the 100m freestyle S9 and the 400m freestyle S9.

-Her background in swimming provides a significant strength in triathlon and she will compete as triathlon makes its Paralympic debut at the Games in Rio.
+Her background in swimming provides a significant strength in triathlon, which made its debut on the Paralympic programme at Rio 2016.

-Lauren already has a gold medal from Rio, won at the World Swimming Championships in 2009 as part of a British relay squad that also broke the world record, and she won the Para-triathlon test event in August 2015.
+Lauren still has a gold medal from Rio, won at the World Swimming Championships in 2009 as part of a British relay squad that also broke the world record

 She first got into Triathlon after her uncle, who is a triathlete, suggested she should try it.
 She entered her first triathlon, the British Championships, in Nottingham 2011 and finished second.
 At the Para-triathlon World Championships in Auckland Lauren won silver in the Aquathlon (swim-run) event and finished 5th in the triathlon (Tri4 classification).